This is a simple dessert that you can create using those lovely little cookies…

 1⁄4 c. organic non-hydrogenated vegetable shortening, like Spectrum (sustainably sourced)

-In a small saucepan, combine first 6 ingredients.
-Bring the mixture to a boil and then reduce heat to a simmer; simmer the curd for about 7-8 minutes and then add the lemon-infused vodka.
+- In a small saucepan, combine the first 6 ingredients.
+Bring the mixture to a boil and then reduce heat to a simmer; simmer the curd for about 7-8 minutes, and then add the lemon-infused vodka.
 Stir the curd regularly for another 3-5 minutes.

-Place it in the mixing bowl.
+- Place it in the mixing bowl.
 (Save the milk/water for a smoothie or other recipe.)
 Beat the coconut cream on high for 5-10 minutes.
-Add a teaspoon of maple syrup or vanilla to add flavor, if desired.
+Add a teaspoon of maple syrup or vanilla to add flavour, if desired.

-I know I say this all of the time, but this is soooo good.
+I know I say this all of the time, but this Lemon Ladyfinger Napoleon Recipe is soooo good.
 Enjoy!